-Kingston Council social workers failed to help a mother hammered to death by her jealous lover in front of their daughter and then altered records, a leaked independent report has revealed.
+Kingston Council social workers failed to help a mother later hammered to death by her jealous lover in front of their daughter and then altered records afterwards, a leaked independent report has revealed.

 Charito “Che” Cruz, 37, was twice referred to Kingston Council by the NSPCC before her murder in September 2011, amid concerns for her daughter.